alina-yur/native-micronaut/README.md

 ## The Application

 Now let's design our application.
 It will be a home library application, containing books and exposing several endpoints to retrieve them.
+For that, we added Library and Book classes, and a Controller, Service, and Repository to work with the data and interact with the user.